panzerdp/dmitripavlutin.com/content/posts/066-access-properties/index.md

 ### 3.1 Alias variable

-If you'd like to access the property, but create a different variable name different than the property name, you could use aliasing.
+If you'd like to access the property, but create a variable name different than the property name, you could use aliasing.

 ```javascript
 const { identifier: aliasIdentifier } = expression;